-- (6) Other significant principles for the preparation of consolidated financial statements - (a) Consumption taxes
+- (6) Other significant principles for the preparation of consolidated financial statements - (a) Consumption taxes the consolidated tax return system is applied in the preparation of consolidated financial statements.

 The tax exclusion method is applied in the preparation of consolidated financial statements.